 - Problems with slow loading or lack of mobile optimization

 - Difficulty navigating your site

-Remember your webpage is the face of your company and it has a job to do.
-How well do you think you’ll do with lead generation when visitors see a neglected website?
-It plants the question of “what else are they neglecting in their business?
+Remember, your webpage is the face of your company, and it has a job to do.
+How well will you do with the lead generation when visitors see a neglected website?
+It asks, “what else are they neglecting in their business?
 Will they neglect me as a customer?”

-Add content accurately reflecting how you want your company to be viewed and encouraging lead generation.
+Add content accurately reflects how you want your company viewed and encourages lead generation.
 Look for the following as you go through the pages of your site:

 - How consistent is the messaging across your site?

 - How well do your products, services, and brand tie together?

 - Do the topics presented relate to your stated business goals?